Question: How can I reduce background from unbound CMOs when using the 3’ CellPlex kit for Cell Multiplexing?

 3) Keep CMO labeled cells/nuclei on ice and load as soon as possible after pooling

 Keep cells/nuclei on ice after each wash step and after completion of the CMO labeling and washing protocol.
 Do not let CMO labeled cells/nuclei sit at room temperature, as this may increase background in 3’ CellPlex data.
+If performing flow sorting, ensure that the sample chamber and collection chamber of the FACS instrument are chilled.

 Pool cells/nuclei as soon as possible after CMO labeling and washing (within 30 minutes).
 After pooling, load cells/nuclei onto the 10x Genomics chip as soon as possible (within 30 minutes).
 It is critical to work efficiently and avoid letting cells/nuclei sit for extended periods, as this can decrease cell viability or nuclei quality and can lead to increased background noise in 3’ CellPlex data.